InftyAI/llmaz/site/content/en/docs/features/broad-backends.md

 ## llama.cpp

 [llama.cpp](https://github.com/ggerganov/llama.cpp) is to enable LLM inference with minimal setup and state-of-the-art performance on a wide variety of hardware - locally and in the cloud.

+## ollama

+[ollama](https://github.com/ollama/ollama) is running with Llama 3.2, Mistral, Gemma 2, and other large language models, based on llama.cpp, aims for local deploy.

 ## SGLang